rahulkj/rahulkj.github.io/_posts/2022-09-09-self-signed-certificates.md

 ---

 layout: post
 title: "🔐 Self Signed Certificates - Not Standards Compliant"
 date:   2022-09-09 9:34:00 +0530
 tags:
+  - golang
+  - programming
+  - infrastructure
   - openssl
-  - certificates
-  - security
-  - macos
-  - golang
 categories:
-  - security
-  - tools
+  - Infrastructure

 ---

 If you are a Mac user, you must have noticed that you get an error with the cli (command line interface) tools written in golang, throw an exception: